-- .
-The promotion of aviting add .
-I - 2.
-The efficient utilization of airspace. - The promotion of air commerce and aviation at home and abroad. - 4.
-The fulfilut errors to frem filling errors. - .noiterteinimbs mergorg festmonose bns traisitid .2
+- The promotion of aviation safety. - 2.
+The efficient utilization of airspace. - 3.
+The promotion of air commerce and aviation at home and abroad. - 4.
+The fulfillment of national defense requirements. - Efficient and economical program administration.

-Wore specifically, the FAA has recently decided to embark on a major program to update the Wational Airspace System (WAS).
-This is a very broad system program because, in addition to managing air traffic, the FAA is also the primary source of many kinds of information and services which are essential to the industry; but not directly related to air traffic control.
-These services include related to air traffic control.
+More specifically, the FAA has recently decided to embark on a major program to update the National Airspace System (NAS).
+This is a very broad system program because, in addition to managing air traffic, the FAA is also the primary source of many kinds of information and services, which are essential to the industry; but not directly related to air traffic control.
+These services include: